rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M19_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

     > **Note**: For more information on the site, see https://docs.microsoft.com/en-us/azure/devops/demo-gen.

-1. Click **Sign in** and sign in using the Microsoft account associated with your Azure DevOps subscription.
+1. Click **Sign in** and sign in using the logins provided in environment details tab

     ![Azure DevOps Generator website.
 Clik on "Sign In" option](images/m1/demo_signin_v1.png)
 1. If required, on the **Azure DevOps Demo Generator** page, click **Accept** to accept the permission requests for accessing your Azure DevOps subscription.